toyotaracing94/drowsiness-detection/README.md

 python3 --version
 ```

 Then, because we decided to make this project inside the Virtual Environment using the Python Virtual Environment, this is a crucial step so the venv can recognize our Pi Camera.
-This issue has been reported [here](https://forums.raspberrypi.com/viewtopic.php?t=361758).
+This issue has been reported [here](https://forums.raspberrypi.com/viewtopic.php?t=361758), where because the camera library are installed using `apt` not thorugh pip, we can easily access this library from inside our virtual environment.
 Conda also suffer the biggest from all of this than any other environment package.
 So, we gonna make this using a simple virtual environment.
-First make sure to install the package first from the apt package
+First make sure to install this package first from the apt package

 ```bash
 sudo apt install -y python3-libcamera
 ```

-Then create the virtual environment using system-site-packages tag
+Then create the virtual environment using `system-site-packages` tag

 ```bash
 python3 -m venv --system-site-packages venv